Unification Church: Fall of Man and view of Jesus

 Central to Unification teachings is the concept that the Fall of Man was caused by the literal mating of Eve and Satan in the Garden of Eden, which contaminated the whole human race with sin.
 According to the religion, humanity can only be restored to God through a messiah who comes as a new Adam: a new head of the human race, replacing the sinful parents and siring new children free from Satanic influence.
-In the Unification Church, Jesus is this messiah, just as he is a messianic figure in more mainstream Christianity; however, since Jesus was prematurely killed before he could start a new sinless family, Moon claims he himself was called upon by God to fulfill Jesus' unresolved mission.
+In the Unification Church, Jesus is this messiah, just as he is a messianic figure in more mainstream Christianity.
+However, since Jesus was prematurely killed before he could start a new sinless family, Moon claims he himself was called upon by God to fulfill Jesus's unresolved mission.
 In 1980, Unification theologian Young Oon Kim wrote:

 Unification theology teaches that Jesus came to establish the kingdom of Heaven on Earth.
 As St. Paul wrote, Jesus was to be the new Adam restoring the lost garden of Eden.
 For this purpose he chose twelve apostles, symbolizing the original twelve tribes of Israel, and sent out seventy disciples, symbolizing all the nations of the world.
 Like John the Baptist, Jesus proclaimed that the long-awaited kingdom of heaven was at hand (Matt.
 4:17).
 Jesus was appointed God's earthly representative in order to subjugate Satan, cleanse men of original sin, and free them from the power of evil.
 Christ's mission involved liberation from sin and raising mankind to the perfection stage.
 His purpose was to bring about the kingdom of heaven in our world with the help of men filled with divine truth and love.
 Jesus' goal was to restore the Garden of Eden, a place of joy and beauty in which true families of perfected parents would dwell with God in a full relationship of reciprocal love.